 - Can I buy volatility ETNs/ETFs like VXX, UVXY, and XIV in my IRA?
 Most brokers allow this.
 You may have to sign a waiver or be qualified first

 - Can I use a stop loss order in my IRA account?
 Yes, but for stocks / ETPs you should wait 3 days after your purchase to put it in place if you used unsettled funds for the purchase.
 Otherwise you run the risk of violating the SEC’s free-riding rules if the stop loss triggers.
 See this post for more information.

 - Can I trade options in my IRA account?
-You need to be qualified and allowed trades vary between brokers, but yes you can—except for the highest risk categories (e.g., naked calls / puts).
+You need to be qualified and allowed trades vary between brokers, but yes you can—except for selling naked calls or puts—the highest risk category.

 - Can I sell puts in my IRA?
 You can sell cash secured puts in your IRA if you have approval for that level of options trading from your broker and you have enough cash in your account to buy the requisite amount of the underlying security (100 shares per option) if your puts are assigned.

 - Can I write off a trading loss in my IRA on my taxes?
 Generally no. Only if you have liquidated the account and your distribution was less than the amount you contributed.
 Of course the converse is also true; you don’t have to pay taxes on gains.
 The IRS always seems to have exceptions so check with your tax advisor if you’re doing anything unusual.

 - Will my dividends or capital gains be taxed in my IRA?
 No, taxes on dividends and capital gains are either deferred (traditional) or avoided (Roth) in an IRA.

 - Can I write off commissions on my trades within my IRA?
 No, the tax exemption cuts both ways.
 There’s no way to write off expenses like commissions or management fees.